Why Is The Liver So Important?

 What Are The Main Liver Diseases Caused by Alcohol Abuse?

 There are a few primary alcohol-related liver diseases:

 - Alcoholic fatty liver disease.

-Regular heavy drinking or alcohol poisoning promotes at first building up of fat in liver cells.
+Alcoholic shakes are not the worst outcomes of drinking too much.
+Regular heavy drinking until the emergence of signs of alcohol poisoning promotes at first building up of fat in liver cells.
 The swollen liver can sometimes make you feel fatigue and discomfort in the right abdomen areas.
 Tests can show elevated liver enzymes, but this stage is usually not dangerous.
 The fatty liver disease is often not severe nor dangerous.
 Especially because it is reversible.

 If you reduce or stop your alcohol consumption, the liver will return to normal size.
 You can achieve that in as soon as two weeks of abstinence.

 The next stage after fat deposition is inflammation or mild scarring of liver cells – hepatitis.
 More than one-third of heavy drinkers develop it.